 As mentioned earlier, it’s completely normal to have a mild-smelling milky white discharge even before pregnancy.
 We refer to it as leukorrhea.
 But since your body is producing more estrogen during pregnancy, it signals the vagina to produce more discharge.

-Healthy vaginal discharge is usually:
+Healthy vaginal discharge during pregnancy is usually:

 - Clear to milky white.